 Aim

-The purpose of this study is to understand the academic landscape on collaboration in the Concept and Viability stage of the development process, it`s characteristics and related tools and concepts for promoting collaboration within the development team and compare it to practice in the Johannesburg context.
-Therefore, the prescribed roles and responsibilities are interrogated to illustrate an actual process in practice and provide insight towards team member`s perceptions, motivations and barriers.
-This not only helps to describe the team focus, environment and it`s conduciveness to collaboration but also high-light the need of various tools of collaboration.
-There are tools available that can facilitate an environment which is conducive to better collaboration and integration of people and processes, which ultimately contributes to better value for the producer.
+The purpose of this study is to understand the academic landscape on collaboration in the concept and viability stage of the development process.
+Additionally, it addresses its characteristics and related tools and concepts for promoting collaboration within the development team and compares it to practice in the Johannesburg context.
+Therefore, the prescribed roles and responsibilities are interrogated to illustrate an actual process in practice and provide insight towards team members’ perceptions, motivations and barriers.
+This not only helps to describe the team focus, environment and its conduciveness to collaboration but also highlights the need for various tools of collaboration.
+Available tools can facilitate an environment which is conducive to better collaboration and integration of people and processes, which ultimately contributes to better value for the producer.
 However, the implementation of these tools among the professional team in the Johannesburg context is not well understood.

 Research Question